alanforde/MSciProject/README.md

 # MSciProject
 Code used in the implementation of several recommender systems in part fulfilment of an MSci Individual Project at University of Glasgow.

+FinalModelEvaluation contains model_eval.py, where all the important things are.
+This file contains the formatting of the dataset and subsequent implementation of the four recommender systems, XGBoost model training and ranking, and some evaluation measures.
+The file pytrec.py is separate because it necessitated the use of Python3, and exists to return NDCG and MAP scores (although MAP is also implemented in model_eval.py).

+InitalPOCsystem is just a classifier-based recommender system developed in first semester for the project proposal, to demonstrate the dataset was usable among other things.